browserengineering/book/book/invalidation.md

 ```

 But that's not all.
 There is also other code that invalidates style,
-in particular code that can affect a pseudo class such as `:focus`.
+in particular code that can affect a pseudo-class such as `:focus`.

 ``` {.python}
 class Frame: